 The heart is a muscle that has the task of pumping blood around the body.
-It consists of two cavities, one on each side, which are both shaped like chambers.
-Heart failure can occur when the heart has insufficient pumping capacity as a result of enlargement of the cavities in either the left or right ventricle.
+The heart consists of four chambers: two atria and two ventricles.
+The two atria receive blood, while the two ventricles pump the blood to the lungs and the rest of the body.
+Heart failure occurs when the heart does not have sufficient pumping capacity.
+This can be due to the heart muscle becoming weakened and enlarged, or becoming too thick and stiff, which prevents the heart from filling with enough blood.
 Thickening of the heart muscle can also lead to reduced pumping ability.
 This can result in fluid accumulating in, for example, the legs and lungs, and other typical symptoms such as fatigue and shortness of breath occurring.

 Heart failure can develop over a long period of time or appear suddenly.
 Acute heart failure can occur at the same time as a heart attack or in connection with, for example, blood poisoning.
 The most common cause of chronic heart failure is damage to the heart muscle as a result of a heart attack.
 Another common explanation is long-term high blood pressure.
-What remains is impaired blood circulation, low blood pressure, high heart rate and impaired function in both lungs and kidneys.
+The result is impaired blood circulation where the body does not receive enough oxygen.
+This often leads to fluid accumulating in the lungs (causing shortness of breath) and a decrease in the kidneys' ability to eliminate fluid and salt.

 Common signs and symptoms